cultuurnet/search-docs/reference/example-queries.md

 ## In the mood for "arts & culture"
-> show all temporary events that have an "arts & culture" setting
+> show all temporary events that focus on "arts & culture" (a selection based on specific eventtypes and themes)

 **Include**
 - eventtype: tentoonstelling